Real Possibilities: NICFA at Candler Powers the Business of Ministry

 • Learn through mentoring, cohort groups, networking, and online options even after the class term ends

-• Choose to attend one week or up to four weeks
+• Choose to attend one week or two weeks

 Legal and tax matters.
 Human resource management.
 Strategic planning.
 If you’re responsible for managing the business of the local church, these issues can keep you awake at night.